jaapo/netpro-project/doc/desc/protocols.md

 All messages have a common message format.
 Messages have headers and sections.
 Message header contains *transaction_id*, *client id*, *server id*, *file system id*, *message type* and *next section* fields.

-All identifiers are 64 bits long.
-Command number takes 16 bits. *next section* field value is 16 bits.
+All identifiers are 64 bits long. *message type* takes 16 bits. *next section* field value is 16 bits.

 Every section ends with a the *next section* field.
 Rest of section format depends on the section type.
 A message may contain 0 to 127 sections.